mckennapsean/dissertation/content/04-example.md

   paraphrases, from the source papers.
 Some example categories include the cyber security data, general design guidelines, phases, roles, responsibilities, tools, and workflows.
-As a result of this design method, our team pinpointed a series of user needs to consider for redesigning a cyber security tool.
+As a result of this design method, our team pinpointed a series of user needs to consider for redesigning a cybersecurity tool.
 ](figures/methods/coding.pdf){#fig:coding width="100%"}

-Focusing on the data from these three CTAs enabled us to identify user needs without the user, as we had limited access to cyber security analysts.
+Focusing on the data from these three CTAs enabled us to identify user needs without the user, as we had limited access to cybersecurity analysts.
 Over the course of a few weeks, our design team synthesized the codes into a set of distinguishable design opportunities, such as provenance, scalability, usability, desirability, data type handling, and a data hierarchy continuity.
-We used our knowledge from the qualitative coding method to prioritize this list and distinguish opportunities with the most potential to impact cyber security analysts.
+We used our knowledge from the qualitative coding method to prioritize this list and distinguish opportunities with the most potential to impact cybersecurity analysts.
 This method produced our final thematic design opportunities for improvements to the existing tool: usability, workflow improvements, desirability, and temporal data representation.